An account of a historical event by someone who witnessed the event.

 The historical context is when Edward tells about Carlisle's past.

-What is the definition of historical context?
+what is the definition of historical cost

 the historical context is the siunking of the ship 'bon voyage' hope this helps :)

 Who was president during the poet's historical context.
 APEX.....